What is a Phone Screen for a Job and How to Prep for It

 Set up your interview space

 Setting up the right space for your job interview is crucial.
-Choose a quiet, private location to focus without interruptions, eliminating background noise and distractions to maintain professionalism.
+Choose a quiet environment for your phone call to minimize distractions and background noise, providing clear communication and maintaining professionalism.

 Having necessary documents, like your resume and company notes, on hand helps you feel prepared and confident, allowing you to quickly reference important personal details and accurately answer questions.